Equivalent Circuit Modeling of Grid-Forming Inverters in (Sub)-Transient Time-Frame: Introduction

 The growing use of inverter-based resources (IBRs) in power systems raises stability concerns, with Grid-Forming (GFM) IBRs seen as a promising solution over the commonly used Grid-Following IBRs.
 Addressing the need for clear definitions and performance criteria, regulators, system operators (SOs), and industry consortia are now specifying the functional requirements and performance criteria for GFMs.

-SOs expect a GFM IBR to exhibit voltage source characteristics in the sub-transient to transient time frame.
-This leads to the widely accepted definition of GFM IBR to behave as a nearly constant internal voltage source (IVS) behind an effective internal impedance by maintaining a constant or nearly constant internal voltage phasor in the sub-transient to transient time frame.
-Table \ref{tab:GFM_definition} shows the broad agreement (though with slight variation in terminology) on GFM definitions by major organizations worldwide.
+SOs expect a GFMs to exhibit voltage source characteristics in the (sub)-transient time frame (0–10 cycles).
+This leads to the widely accepted definition of GFMs to behave as a nearly constant internal voltage source (IVS) behind an effective internal impedance by maintaining a constant or nearly constant internal voltage phasor in the sub-transient to transient time frame.
+Table \ref{tab:GFM_definition} summarizes the GFM definitions proposed by major organizations worldwide.
+Although there is broad agreement among regulators, SOs and industry consortia, slight variations exist in the terminology used to describe GFM characteristics.
+The North American Electric Reliability Corporation (NERC) \cite{nerc2021grid}, the Finnish Transmission System Operator (FINGRID) \cite{fingrid2023study}, the Australian Energy Market Operator (AEMO) \cite{aemo2023voluntary}, Universal Interoperability for Grid-Forming Inverters (UNIFI) \cite{unifi2024specs}, and Midcontinent Independent System Operator (MISO) \cite{miso2024gridforming} specify that a GFM should maintain a \enquote{nearly} constant IVS in the (sub)-transient time frame.
+The Agency for the Cooperation of Energy Regulators (ACER) \cite{acer2023recommendation} also explicitly states that GFMs should behave as a Thevenin source (a voltage source behind an internal impedance).
+However, the National Energy System Operator (NESO) \cite{eso2021gc0137} specifies that the active power output of a GFM should respond to voltage phase variations at the grid entry point, which also reflects the characteristics of a Thevenin source.
 To comply with this requirement, the GFM must exchange the appropriate active and reactive power.
 For instance, assuming a constant IVS, ENTSO-E proposes compliance testing by generalizing the peak power requirement in response to a voltage change as a function of the effective impedance between the IVS and the point of interconnection (POI).
 To assess the sensitivity of active and reactive power exchange in case of a voltage phase and magnitude variation at the POI, ENTSO-E recommends a minimum, default, and maximum value of effective impedance \cite{entsoe2024report}.
-Similar to ENTSO-E, the National Energy System Operator (NESO) in the UK also requires the active power output of a GFM to be dependent on this effective impedance \cite{eso2021gc0137}.
+Similar to ENTSO-E, NESO in the UK also requires the active power output of a GFM to be dependent on this effective impedance \cite{eso2021gc0137}.
 Thus, an accurate measurement and estimation of effective impedance is essential to assess compliance and characterize the expected behavior of the GFM.

 Figure \ref{fig:GFM_combined}(a) shows a generic GFM circuit including filter impedance ($Z_{Filter}$), coupling impedance ($Z_{Coupling}$), LV/MV transformer impedance ($Z_{LV/MV}$), collector network impedance ($Z_{Collector}$) and MV/HV transformer impedance ($Z_{MV/HV}$).
 The GFM plant connects to the network at the point of interconnection (POI).
 The terminals of the inverter's switch are denoted as ST. The GFM controls regulate the voltage across the filter capacitor, termed as a voltage control point (VCP) - a key point of consideration in defining GFM.